 (#6354)For the Fine Timing Measurement frames transmitted during the FTM session,

-The responding STA shall not use a bandwidth wider than indicated.
+The responding STA shall not use a bandwidth wider than the STA indicated in the initial Fine Timing Measurement frame.

-The responding STA shall not use a VHT format if HT-mixed or non-HT format was indicated.
+The responding STA shall not use a VHT format if the STA indicated HT-mixed or non-HT format in the initial Fine Timing Measurement frame.

-The responding STA shall not use an HT format if non-HT format was indicated.
+The responding STA shall not use an HT format if the STA indicated non-HT format in the initial Fine Timing Measurement frame.

 The ASAP Capable field shall be set to 1 in the initial Fine Timing Measurement frame if a responding STA is ASAP-capable; otherwise it shall be set to 0.(#3206)(#3267)